youknowriad/react-graphql-redux/README.md

 Fetch Data From the server
 --------------------------

-We can trigger Redux action creators to fetch the desired data.
-For example, if we want to fetch the todos by calling an action creator called `fetchTodos`, and we want to refresh this data if the todos have not been refreshed on the last 5 minutes, we could write:
+Resolvers are also responsible of triggering Redux action creators to fetch the desired data.

+For example, if we have a`fetchTodos` action creator we should call to fetch the todos, and we want to refresh this data if it has not been fetched on the last 5 minutes, we could write:

 ```js
 import { refreshWhenExpired } from 'react-graphql-redux';